 You'll also use your hips, core, and other smaller muscle groups to stabilize the movement, so you'll need a greater base level of strength before performing it.
 This means you’ll probably have to lift less than you would with a T-bar row.

-Barbell bent over rows are an excellent way to build your functional strength and develop a broad back.
-We've found they are better suited for intermediate or advanced lifters who already have some experience and are less likely to strain or injure themselves with improper form.
+However, I've found that barbell bent over rows are best suited for intermediate or advanced lifters who already have some experience and are less likely to strain or injure themselves with improper form.
+In that case, I suggest you try barbell row alternative exercises.

 Pros And Cons Of Barbell Bent Over Rows